Rookout/docs/docs/agent-setup.md

 ## Introduction

-The Rookout Agent is an ETL component that can be installed within your network.
+The Rookout ETL Agent is a component that can be installed within your network.
 It collects debugging data from the from your application instances, performs aggregation and data redaction, and sends the results to your target data collection application.

-Using the Rookout Agent you may perform all related data processing inside your own network.
+Using the Rookout ETL Agent you may perform all related data processing inside your own network.

 ## Run as Container

-The easiest way to deploy the agent is as a Docker container [available here](https://hub.docker.com/r/rookout/agent/).
+The easiest way to deploy the ETL Agent is as a Docker container [available here](https://hub.docker.com/r/rookout/agent/).
-The agent can be configured to your needs using environment variables.
+The ETL Agent can be configured to your needs using environment variables.

 ### 1. Docker